African Overland Tours

 Discover one of the world’s largest waterfalls up close.
 Those seeking adventure may wish to consider going whitewater rafting, taking a scenic helicopter flight over the falls (epic selfies anyone?) or taking the plunge by bungee jumping while viewing Victoria Falls.

-Explorers Village Camp or similar (1 Night)
+Explorers Village Camping or similar

 Breakfast, Lunch